browserengineering/book/book/intro.md

 [^hybrid]: The fraction of such "hybrid" apps that are shown via a "web view" is
     likely increasing over time.
 In some markets like China, "super-apps" act like a mobile web browser for web-view-based games and widgets.

-The web is built on a few simple, yet revolutionary, concepts: open, decentralized and safe computing; a declarative document model for describing UIs; hyperlinks; and the User Agent.[^useragent] And the browser makes these concepts real.
+So given this centrality, it's worth knowing how the web works.
+And in fact, the web is built on a simple concepts: open, decentralized, and safe computing; a declarative document model for describing UIs; hyperlinks; and the User Agent model.[^useragent] It's the browser that makes these concepts real.
 The browser is the User Agent, but also the _mediator_ of the web's interactions and the _enforcer_ of its rules.
 It ensures safety and fairness and represents you to web pages.
 Not only that, the browser is the _implementer_ of all of the ways information is explored.
-Its sandbox keeps web browsing safe; its algorithms implement the declarative UI; its UI navigates links.
+Its sandbox keeps web browsing safe; its algorithms implement the declarative document model; its UI navigates links.
 For web pages to load fast and react smoothly, the browser must be hyper-efficient.

 [^useragent]: The User Agent concept views a computer, or software within the
     computer, as a trusted assistant and advocate of the human user.

 Such lofty goals!
 How does the browser deliver on them?
-The best way to understand that question is to build a web browser.
+It's worth knowing.
+And the best way to understand that question is to build a web browser.

 Browsers and you
 ================

-This book explains how to build a simple web rendering engine plus browser shell.
-As you’ll see, it’s surprisingly easy to write a very simple browser, one that can---despite its simplicity---display interesting-looking web pages and support many interesting behaviors.[^prog-enhance] Moreover, this simple browser will demonstrate all the core concepts you need to understand to predict the behavior of a real-world browser.
-You'll see what is easy and what is hard in these engines; which algorithms are simple, and which are tricky; what makes a browser fast, and what makes it slow.
+This book explains how to build a simple browser, one that can---despite its simplicity---display interesting-looking web pages and support many interesting behaviors.[^prog-enhance].
+As you’ll see, it’s surprisingly easy, and it demonstrates all the core concepts you need to understand a real-world browser.
+You'll see what is easy and what is hard; which algorithms are simple, and which are tricky; what makes a browser fast, and what makes it slow.

 [^prog-enhance]: You might relate this to the history of the web and the idea of [progressive enhancement][prog-enhance-def].